atlassian/react-sweet-state/docs/basics/subscriber.md

 ### Creating a Subscriber

-A `<Subscriber />` allows you to access Store state and actions in your views, via render prop pattern.
+A `<Subscriber />` allows you to access Store state and actions in your views, via the render props pattern.
 After defining a Store, we can create `Subscriber` components for that Store with `createSubscriber`:

 ```js